Asset Management

 Once you have added the above columns, your assets page should contain the columns previously mentioned, as shown below.

-Odometer/Hourmeter Limit
+Odometer/Hourmeter Limit & Example

-Let's assume we have a Vehicle with an Odometer of 15,000 and an Odometer Limit of 1000.
-This means the driver can only enter an odometer reading of 16,000 or 14,000.
+With the above setup, this means the SmartFill will only allow an odometer reading between 16,000 or 14,000.
 If the driver enters a value higher or lower than the expected range, SmartFill will throw an error stating that the odometer reading is incorrect.

-It's recommended that the Odometer/Hourmeter Limit remains at 0 until the odometer reading is confirmed and reported correctly on FMTData
+It's recommended that the Odometer/Hourmeter Limit remains at 0 until the odometer reading is confirmed and reported correctly on FMTData.

 SmartFill allows you to edit data that has already been put into the system.
 This is useful when you need to change a vehicle's registration or rename a SmartFill system to something more recognisable.

-Just click on the field you would like to update, and a text box will allow you to edit the data.
-Type in your desired information, then press Enter or click away.
+To edit a table, simply click on the table/field you would like to update, and a text box will appear to allow you to edit the data.

 If you enter data that the website does not recognise or allow, an error will show explaining what went wrong.